 This one is close, or maybe better.
 Even Jack was surprised it didn’t have eggs.
 I used vanilla Almond Breeze almond milk, millet flour, nutritional yeast, (which seems strange, but it gives it that eggy essence), cinnamon, nutmeg, and lots of maple syrup.
 I loved it with chewy ciabatta bread, but this would be gluten free if you sub in gluten free bread.

-- 6 slices, slightly stale ciabatta bread, sliced about ¾-inch thick*
+- 6 slices day-old ciabatta bread, sliced about ¾-inch thick

-- 2 tablespoons millet flour (or any flour)
+- 2 tablespoons millet flour (or spelt or whole wheat)